geekboxzone/mmallow_docs_source.android.com/src/compatibility/overview.md

 early on, and ensure that the software remains compatible throughout the development process.

+# Compatibility Test Suite Verifier (CTS Verifier) #
+The Compatibility Test Suite Verifier (CTS Verifier) is a supplement to the Compatibility Test Suite (CTS), available for [download](downloads.html).
+CTS Verifier provides tests for APIs and functions that cannot be tested on a stationary device without manual input (e.g. audio quality, accelerometer, etc).

 For details on the CTS, consult the [CTS introduction](cts-intro.html).